xdeleon04/ImpoTrack/README.md

 ## Testing

-Unit tests can be run using the .NET CLI and Vitest with the following command:
+Unit tests can be run using the .NET CLI and Vitest with the following commands:

 ```bash
 dotnet test